 MAT is utilized as a way to help a person withdraw safely and comfortably, but beyond this, it may also aid an individual in maintaining their sobriety or treating the symptoms of their anxiety.
 With concerns of addiction, treatment providers will strive to utilize medications which have the least potential for abuse, but the highest measure of effectiveness.

 Family therapy and support is a way to provide a person with positive encouragement and words of affirmation.
 Both disorders often draw an individual into a state of isolation.
 Being surrounded by your loved ones can buoy you against this loneliness while helping to allay any fears you may have.

 Peer support groups

-Peer support groups hold great benefit in addressing, and supporting, concerns of both disorders.
+Peer support groups hold a great benefit in addressing, and supporting, concerns of both disorders.
 Not only do they aid an individual in protecting and nurturing their sobriety, but they provide positive companionship, useful coping skills and a place where people can constructively release fear or tension.

-Find Mental, Emotional And Physical Balance
+Find Mental, Emotional, And Physical Balance